ArthurHeitmann/F-SERVO/assets/help/wta.md

 ### Adding and removing textures

 Press the (+) button to add a new texture.
 To remove a texture, click the delete button.

+### Replace or add all textures from a folder

+Press the floating button in the bottom left corner and select a folder with textures inside.
+F-SERVO will find all dds files with an id.
+If a texture id is already in the WTA, its path will be replaced.
+Otherwise, a new texture will be added.

 ## Notes